top of page

 “ I am unable to figure out why I am not able to join the call even when I have good internet."

-“There have been few times when I have no clue what's happening on the other end when I am on a video call, there is a lot of uncertainty and anxiety"
+“ There have been few times when I have no clue what's happening on the other end when I am on a video call, there is a lot of uncertainty and anxiety."

-Device test for patient
+Device test for patients

 Below screens showcases how patient flows from one step to another in automated steps.
 When patient faces any error with any of the steps, they are informed on how to resolve the same and the information also goes back to the patient.
 Making it easier to troubleshoot.